List of Volkswagen Group petrol engines: EA888 R3/R4

 The EA888 engines are a family of three- and four-cylinder engines that are currently in use across the Volkswagen Group.
 An EA888 family is a corporate VAG designed unit that is an evolution of the earlier EA827/113 units.
-It features some of the latest engine technology such as direct fuel injection, sintered camshaft lobes, thin-walled engine block, variable valve timing and lift for intake and exhaust valves, downstream oxygen sensors, exhaust manifold integrated into the cylinder head, exhaust gas recirculation and cooling, distributors coil-on-plug ignition, lightweight engine internals, slide valve thermostat (some variants), and the addition of port fuel injection to aid low load fuel consumption and cold start emissions.
+It features some of the latest engine technology such as direct fuel injection, sintered camshaft lobes, thin-walled engine block, variable valve timing and lift for intake and exhaust valves, downstream oxygen sensors, exhaust manifold integrated into the cylinder head, exhaust gas recirculation and cooling, distributorless coil-on-plug ignition, lightweight engine internals, slide valve thermostat (some variants), and the addition of port fuel injection to aid low load fuel consumption and cold start emissions.
 The port fuel injection also aids in reducing the potential carbon deposits that can occur in direct-injected engines.
 As of 2024, the 'dual injection' system has not been offered in North American markets.
 Still, VAG has made numerous enhancements to their engine designs such as the positive crankcase ventilation, repositioning injectors and more to lessen the potential that carbon deposits accumulate on intake valves.
 Currently, the EA888 engine is available in two sizes: 1.8T and 2.0T.
 Engine output ranges from 111 kW to over 231 kW.
 A concept car based on the Volkswagen Golf R, dubbed R400, produced 395 hp from 2 litres of displacement.
-Furthermore, the R400 would be able to accelerate from 0–100 km/h in just 3.8 seconds, thanks to a haldex 4-wheel drive system, and a 6 or 7-speed DSG gearbox.
+Furthermore, the R400 would be able to accelerate from 0–100 km/h in 3.8 seconds, thanks to a Haldex 4-wheel drive system, and a 6 or 7-speed DSG gearbox.
 The EA888 engine family has also found its way into the Porsche lineup, specifically in the Macan models.
 The Macan uses a reworked version of the Volkswagen Group’s 2.0-litre inline-four EA888 Gen 3 engine.
 This engine is a variant of the EA888, producing 261 hp and 295 lb-ft.
-It’s paired with a Doppelkupplungsgetriebe, which means PDK (Porsche Dual-clutch transmission) and is Porsche's version of the DSG found in VAG vehicles.
+It is paired with a Doppelkupplungsgetriebe, which means PDK (Porsche Dual-clutch transmission) and is Porsche's version of the DSG found in VAG vehicles.
 The PDK transmission is essentially two gearboxes in one and features hydraulically actuated wet-clutch packs.
 Depending on the gear, it alternates power to the engine via two separate driveshafts.
-This combination of the EA888 engine and PDK transmission in the Porsche Macan showcases the versatility of these technologies and their ability to enhance performance across different vehicle models within the Volkswagen Group.
+This combination of the EA888 engine and PDK transmission in the Porsche Macan showcases the versatility of these technologies and their ability to enhance performance.
+The exact same performance also applies to other VAG vehicles with DSG transmissions for a much more friendly pricetag.